submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 ## Introduction

 Submariner is a tool built to connect overlay networks of different Kubernetes clusters.
 These clusters can be on different public clouds or on-premises.
-An important use case for Submariner is to connect disparate independent clusters into a cluster set.
+An important use case for Submariner is to connect disparate independent clusters into a ClusterSet.

 However, by default, a limitation of Submariner is that it doesn't handle overlapping CIDRs (ServiceCIDR and ClusterCIDR) across clusters.
-Each cluster must use distinct CIDRs that don't conflict or overlap with any other cluster that is going to be part of the cluster set.
+Each cluster must use distinct CIDRs that don't conflict or overlap with any other cluster that is going to be part of the ClusterSet.

 ![Figure 1 - Problem with overlapping CIDRs](/images/globalnet/overlappingcidr-problem.png)